telerik/blazor-docs/styling-and-themes/overview.md

 To use Bootstrap-styled Telerik components in a Bootstrap-styled app, you need to load both stylesheets.
 You can use Bootstrap to create layouts and then put Telerik components inside those layouts.
 You can use Bootstrap CSS classes and utilities on your own HTML elements in the markup regardless of the components inside.

 > Using Bootstrap CSS classes on Telerik components may lead to styling conflicts and is generally not necessary or recommended.
-Do not set the `form-control` CSS class on Telerik input components such as ComboBox, TextBox, and others.
+Do not set the `form-control` Bootstrap CSS class on Telerik input components such as ComboBox, TextBox, and others.

 You may want to avoid the Bootstrap framework and rely only on Telerik components for layout.
 In this case, [explore and compare the layout components in Telerik UI for Blazor]({%slug common-kb-layout-component-comparison%}).

 ## Material Notes

-To apply the Material Design guidelines, the Blazor app should load and use the [**Roboto** font family](https://fonts.google.com/specimen/Roboto).
+To apply the Material Design guidelines, the Blazor app should load and use the [Roboto font family](https://fonts.google.com/specimen/Roboto).

-The Telerik Material theme does not include the **Roboto** font itself, because it is a third-party property.
+The Telerik Material theme does not include the Roboto font itself, because it is a third-party property.
 Instead, the Telerik Blazor components inherit their font family from the application, so if the app uses Roboto, the Telerik components will do so too.

-One possible way to add the **Roboto** font from Google Fonts is:
+One possible way to add the Roboto font from Google Fonts is:

 <div class="skip-repl"></div>